radius-project/docs/docs/content/getting-started/tutorial/_index.md

 Follow the prompts, you can choose to add the [Azure cloud provider]({{<ref providers>}}) as you will be deploying an Azure cosmosdb resource in the later part of the tutorial.
 You can also skip adding cloud provider if you do not have an Azure subscription

 {{% alert title="💡 About namespaces" color="success" %}}
-When Radius initializes a Kubernetes environment, it will deploy the system resources into the `radius-system` namespace.
-These aren't part your application.
-The namespace specified in interactive mode will be used for future deployments by default.
+When Radius initializes a Kubernetes environment, it will install the Radius control plane into your cluster if needed, using the `radius-system` namespace.
+These control plane resources aren't part your application.
+The namespace specified in interactive mode will be used for future application deployments by default.
 {{% /alert %}}

 1. Verify initialization